 In certain expulsion cases, the Charter School may, upon a finding of good cause, determine that the disclosure of either the identity of the witness or the testimony of that witness at the hearing, or both, would subject the witness to an unreasonable risk of psychological or physical harm.
-Upon this determination, only the Charter School or the hearing officer, who is KIPP LA School's General Counsel, may present the testimony of the witness at the hearing in the form of sworn declarations that shall be examined.
+Upon this determination, only the Charter School or the hearing officer, who is the General Counsel of KIPP LA Schools or designee, may present the testimony of the witness at the hearing in the form of sworn declarations that shall be examined.
 Copies of these sworn declarations, edited to delete the name and identity of the witness, shall be made available to the pupil.
 The following outlines the procedures to be followed for all cases involving sexual assault and/or battery: